massclown/HalfSwordTrainerMod/README.md

     and then copy the new one from the new release.
     * the configuration in `\Mods\mods.txt` does not need to be changed.

-## Uninstalling
+## Uninstalling the mod files
-Delete the files that you copied as described above, or just reinstall the entire Half Sword game entirely (it will wipe all the folders where the installed mod is located)
+Delete the files that you copied as described above, or just reinstall the entire Half Sword game entirely (it will wipe all the folders where the installed mod is located).

+## Temporarily disabling the mod
+* You can disable the mods that UE4SS loads, including this mod, in `\Mods\mods.txt`.
+* Alternatively, you can rename `xinput1_3.dll` to something else, say, `xinput1_3.dll.backup` to completely disable UE4SS and all the mods it loads.

 ## How does the mod look on screen
 ![Alt text](images/screenshot_hud_v0.4_2K.jpg?raw=true "Screenshot of mod UI v0.4")